 - 1.5 ounces (44 milliliters) of 80-proof distilled spirits — about 40 percent alcohol

 Be careful, though — some drinks may contain more alcohol than you realize.
 Often drinks are larger at bars and restaurants.
 And some drinks of the same size may contain more alcohol than others.
-For example, some light beers contain almost as much alcohol as regular beers, and some liquors contain a higher percentage of alcohol than others.
+For example, some light beers contain almost as much alcohol as regular beers, and some liquors contain a higher percentage of alcohol than others do.

 See more Expert Answers